-Modus Europe is very pleased to be supporting the development of a study tour for post graduate students from Masters in Public Health program at Saint Louis University, College for Public Health and Social Justice.
+Modus Europe is very pleased to be supporting the development of a study tour for health colleagues from across the St Louis health system.

-The tour that will form the core of an three credit module and will see students visit a range of healthcare services including hospitals, primary care, commissioning bodies regulatory and improvement bodies.
+The tour will focus on the theme of delivering patient centred health and social care and will include visits to a range of healthcare services including hospitals, primary care, commissioning bodies regulatory and improvement bodies.

-Usman Khan holds Adjunct Professor of Health Policy and Management positions as George Washington University and New York University (London) and will be leading the study tour in London for Modus Health Study Tours.
+Usman Khan holds an Adjunct Professor of Health Policy and Management position at New York University (London) and will be leading the study tour in London for Modus Health Study Tours.

 The health and social care sector is subject to unique pressures and expectations not least of which is an ever changing public policy landscape.
 The ability to rapidly bring together relevant evidence an engage with key stakeholder groups can provide a valuable platform to deliver service improvements.
 Read More »

 Academia is getting more competitive with students becoming increasingly selective when choosing Masters Programmes and more exacting in their expectations of course content and outcomes.
 Within such an environment programs need to demonstrate measurable benefits and show how they meet the needs of employers and they also need to assure students they meet accredited standards.
 Read More »